 A vendor summary post reconciliation can provide you with insights at vendor level with reconciliation category wise.
 This will help you to focus only on those vendors which have most issues.

 Marking of invoices provisionally claimed and report based on the same.

 A screenshot of such report from IRIS Sapphire- our GST Software

 All the above reports can be derived from the reconciliation results.

 The entire process of reconciliation can be done effortlessly with our GST Solution – IRIS Sapphire.
-The reconciliation module of IRIS Sapphire is built to handle all these scenarios, so that you get a better reconciled report on ITC Claim.
+The reconciliation module of IRIS Sapphire is built to handle all these scenarios so that you get a better reconciled report on ITC claims.

 The advanced reconciliation module offers strong reconciliation rules like match invoices across FY, beyond invoice number, fuzzy logic and user-defined tolerance that helps you completely match your purchase data with GSTR 2A and maximize ITC.

 Schedule a Demo Today to see how IRIS Sapphire can help you in your GST Reconciliation and understand the benefits for yourself.